Photos by Zach Baker

 It also has a really good plaza spot.

 On our last full day in Puerto Rico, we got up at 6 A.M. to make the hour-long drive to Fajardo, from where you take a two-dollar, 80-minute ferry to Vieques.
 When you get off the ferry, you walk up a hill and see a huge open space (scalding midday sun) with infinite marble ledges, smooth brick ground, and big stage off which the few local kids who skate will stop by to do kickflips down.
 Nobody bothers you.
 After the sunburn sets in and you land a few tailslides, you can skate back over to the ferry, walk into the bar, and find a “cab driver” to drive you to the beach.
-You may have to wait for him to finish his drink before he gets behind the wheel, but it’s Puerto Rico: the most lawless place in the “United States.”
+You may have to wait for him to finish his drink before he gets behind the wheel though.

 If you stumble on a small fortune, Vieques might be a decent place to move to with a chill girl uninterested in a fashion career and a stack of boards you may-or-may-not use, and do nothing in for the remaining forty years of your life.